chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-flow-around-sphere/flow-around-sphere.rst

 Note that the sphere surface has a boundary index of ``0``, the inlet ``1`` and the walls parallel to the flow direction have a boundary index of ``2``.

-As this examples allows for two different Reynolds number as well as an adaptative mesh refinement variation, the Parameter file section will specify the differences when applicable.
+As this examples allows for two different Reynolds numbers as well as an adaptative mesh refinement variation, the Parameter file section will specify the differences when applicable.

 Parameter file